From the Server set-up dialog you can configure all the settings of the Data Catalog server. It is divided into the following tabs:

 //<host>:<port>/<database>.
 You should take into account the following considerations:

-If you include the database, only those users granted with the
+Only those users granted with the

 Description.
 A description for the server.